ory/sdk/clients/client/go/docs/RecoveryIdentityAddress.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBreakGlassForOrganization

+`func (o *RecoveryIdentityAddress) GetBreakGlassForOrganization() string`

+GetBreakGlassForOrganization returns the BreakGlassForOrganization field if non-nil, zero value otherwise.

+### GetBreakGlassForOrganizationOk

+`func (o *RecoveryIdentityAddress) GetBreakGlassForOrganizationOk() (*string, bool)`

+GetBreakGlassForOrganizationOk returns a tuple with the BreakGlassForOrganization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBreakGlassForOrganization

+`func (o *RecoveryIdentityAddress) SetBreakGlassForOrganization(v string)`

+SetBreakGlassForOrganization sets BreakGlassForOrganization field to given value.

+### HasBreakGlassForOrganization

+`func (o *RecoveryIdentityAddress) HasBreakGlassForOrganization() bool`

+HasBreakGlassForOrganization returns a boolean if a field has been set.

+### SetBreakGlassForOrganizationNil

+`func (o *RecoveryIdentityAddress) SetBreakGlassForOrganizationNil(b bool)`

+ SetBreakGlassForOrganizationNil sets the value for BreakGlassForOrganization to be an explicit nil

+### UnsetBreakGlassForOrganization
+`func (o *RecoveryIdentityAddress) UnsetBreakGlassForOrganization()`

+UnsetBreakGlassForOrganization ensures that no value is present for BreakGlassForOrganization, not even an explicit nil
 ### GetCreatedAt

 `func (o *RecoveryIdentityAddress) GetCreatedAt() time.Time`